George Scott Robertson: Later years

 Robertson continued in the Indian Service until his retirement in 1899.
 He then returned to Great Britain where he made an unsuccessful bid for political office as a Liberal party candidate in Stirlingshire at the 1900 general election, but later was elected in Central Bradford in 1906.
 He held his seat in the House of Commons until his death on New Year's Day, 1916.

 He was elected a Fellow of the Royal Botanic Society of London in November 1902.

 The Kafirs of the Hindu-Kush

 In 1896, Lawrence & Bullen Ltd published The Kafirs of the Hindu Kush written by Sir George Scott Robertson.
 The book provided a detailed account of Sir George Robertson's tour throughout Kafiristan.
 Although its descriptions of the Kafirs of the Hindu Kush are written in an outdated and colonial (and, from the perspective of modern sensibilities, discriminatory) style, the work contains some of the only accounts of the region from that time period.
 The book is accompanied by illustrations by Arthur David McCormick and was dedicated by the author to his wife.

+Some have suggested that Robertson's year-long expedition and subsequent book (originally published in 1896) provided background and inspiration for Rudyard Kipling's short story "The Man Who Would Be King".
+However, Kipling's work was originally published in 1888, predating Robertson's travels to the region.